Electric Drywall Sander

 • Articulating head for maintaining contact at multiple angles

-• Variable speed dial for controlled use in various applications
+• Variable speed dial for control across applications

-• Dual-action trigger for momentary and locked-on usage
+• Dual-action trigger for momentary or locked-on use

-• Airlock connection for secure attachment to dust extractors
+• Airlock connection for tool-free attachment to compatible dust extractors

 Specifications